Landlord Best Practices

 12. Include a clause under ‘fees’ which indicates that if the landlord is fined by the state or town for any ordinance violation, the fees will be passed on to the students.

-13. Consider implementing a fee if the students are issued an Orange Sticker by the Town.
+13. Consider implementing a fee if the students are issued a formal police report or are issued an Orange Sticker by the Town.
 Municipal fees currently only apply to the issuance of a second Orange Sticker.

 15. Include a clause in the lease stating that if, upon inspection, the house needs to be cleaned, you can have it cleaned at the renter’s expense.